betterbrowser/sidebased/README.md

-# sidebased
+# Tabito
-Discover a clean sidebar based  firefox
+Tabito is a userchrome.css for firefox that makes firefox more minimal and sidebar based. and yes, i know it looks like arc.